Budgetary policy

 Budgetary policy refers to government attempts to run a budget in equity or in surplus.
 The aim is to reduce the public debt.

 It is not the same as a fiscal policy, which deals with the fiscal stimulus to the economy, the repartition of taxes and the generosity of allowances.
+It is the policy which governments adopt while formulating budget.
+It helps in shaping the form or structure of budget.
+Macroeconomics dictates that both fiscal and budgetary policy are utilized together to achieve economic stability.It has 3 type's: deficit policy, balanced policy, surplus policy.